Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-inju-bank/mitigation.md

-Based on the Heist you just did, you must have already noticed that the problem was the incorrect CEI Implementation &nbsp;
+Based on the heist you just did, you must have already noticed that the problem was the incorrect CEI implementation. &nbsp;
 &nbsp;
 ```solidity
 function withdraw(uint256 _amount) public{